tfprogress/daily/README.md

 ---
 # To Do
-- Add dynamic hiding to navbar
-- Optimize images for SEO
 - Add favicons for various devices
 - Replace separator in navbar with border-right
 - Add Hugo processing to images